 The other benefit of microSaaS products is that they don’t need additional overhead from the outside investment companies.
 Have a look at well-known companies that applied the microSaaS approach – Grammarly, an online editing tool, and Social Sprout, a social media software instrument.
 Both of them have $200 million and $111,5 million of total funding respectively, and they still occupy leading positions in their fields.

 7. The Need for API connections

 Businesses seek to provide well-integrated solutions to its services without creating a new IT ecosystem.
-This way, SaaS products must have more APIs to ensure data will be seamlessly integrated with existing IT infrastructure.
+That is why SaaS products must have more APIs to ensure data will be seamlessly integrated with existing IT infrastructure.
 LITSLINK’s high-end software engineers follow this approach to provide top-notch SaaS and cloud app development services.

 Daniel Levine, a business partner at Accel, thinks that APIs have a tremendous impact on SaaS development as they help to ensure high extensibility and seamless integration.
 Have a look at Stripe and Plaid.
 Stripe, an online payment platform for running business online, focused on the API-first approach and generated over $22 billion.
 Plaid is a platform that connects banking data and accounts with apps.
 In 2019, the company collected $2,5 billion.

 8. Product-Led Growth (PLD)